mgtv-tech/jetcache-go/README.md

 [JetCache](https://github.com/alibaba/jetcache), including:

 - ✅ Flexible combination of two-level caching: You can use memory, Redis, or your own custom storage method.
-- ✅ The Once interface adopts the `singleflight` pattern, which is highly concurrent and thread-safe.
+- ✅ The `Once` interface adopts the `singleflight` pattern, which is highly concurrent and thread-safe.
-- ✅ By default, [MsgPack](https://github.com/vmihailenco/msgpack) is used for encoding and decoding values.
+- ✅ By default, [sonic](https://github.com/bytedance/sonic) is used for encoding and decoding values.
+Optional [MsgPack](https://github.com/vmihailenco/msgpack) and native json.
 - ✅ The default local cache implementation includes [TinyLFU](https://github.com/dgryski/go-tinylfu) and [FreeCache](https://github.com/coocood/freecache).
 - ✅ The default distributed cache implementation is based on [go-redis/v8](https://github.com/redis/go-redis), and you can also customize your own implementation.
 - ✅ You can customize the errNotFound error and use placeholders to prevent cache penetration by caching empty results.
 - ✅ Supports asynchronous refreshing of distributed caches.
 - ✅ Metrics collection: By default, it prints statistical metrics (QPM, Hit, Miss, Query, QueryFail) through logs.
 - ✅ Automatic degradation of distributed cache query failures.
+- ✅ The `MGet` interface supports the `load`function.
+In a distributed caching scenario, the Pipeline mode is used to improve performance.

 # Installation
 To start using the latest version of jetcache-go, you can import the library into your project: